Serre weights and Breuil's lattice conjecture in dimension three: Introduction

 \begin{thm}[The weight part of Serre's conjecture] Assume that $p$ is unramified in $F^+$, and that $\overline{r}$ satisfies Taylor--Wiles hypotheses, has split ramification, and is semisimple and sufficiently generic at places above $p$.
 Then $W_v(\rbar) = W^?(\rbar|_{I_{F_{\tld{v}}}})$. \end{thm}

 In \cite{LLLM}, we prove this theorem with the additional assumption that $p$ is split in $F^+$.
-The strategy is to show the numerical Breuil--M\'{e}zard conjecture for the simplest deformation rings (shape has length at least two) using \cite[\S 6.2]{LLLM}.
-The key new tool is a more conceptual and robust combinatorial technique for computing the intersection between the predicted weights $W^?(\rbar|_{I_{F_{\tld{v}}}})$ and the Jordan--H\"{o}lder factors of a type which is developed in \S 2.
+The strategy is to show the numerical Breuil--M\'{e}zard conjecture for the simplest deformation rings (where the shape has length at least two) using \cite[\S 6.2]{LLLM}.
+The key new tool is a more conceptual and robust combinatorial technique for computing the intersection between the predicted weights $W^?(\rbar|_{I_{F_{\tld{v}}}})$ and the Jordan--H\"{o}lder factors of a type, and which is developed in \S 2.
 This allows us to inductively prove that all predicted weights are modular.

-Using a patching functor which is constructed globally, we show that the generic fibers of tamely potentially crystalline deformation rings of Hodge--Tate weight $(2,1,0)$ are connected for $\rhobar$ generic and deduce the full numerical Breuil--M\'{e}zard conjecture for these Galois deformation rings (all multiplicities for modular Serre weights are one).
+Using a patching functor which is constructed globally, we show that the generic fibers of tamely potentially crystalline deformation rings of Hodge--Tate weight $(2,1,0)$ are connected for $\rhobar$ generic and deduce the full numerical Breuil--M\'{e}zard conjecture for these Galois deformation rings.
 Using the numerical formulation, we prove the following geometric version of the Breuil--M\'{e}zard conjecture (cf. \cite{EG}, Proposition \ref{prop:identify:cmpt}).